apache/flink-playgrounds/pyflink-walkthrough/README.md

 The transaction data will be processed with PyFlink using the Python script [payment_msg_processing.py](payment_msg_proccessing.py).
 This script will first map the `provinceId` in the input records to its corresponding province name using a Python UDF, and then compute the sum of the transaction amounts for each province.

 ### ElasticSearch

-ElasticSearch is used to store the upstream processing results and to provide an efficient query service.
+ElasticSearch is used to store the results and to provide an efficient query service.

 ### Kibana